 - PREGNANCY and BREAST-FEEDING: It is unknown if nitisinone can cause harm to the fetus.
 If you think you may be pregnant, discuss with your doctor the benefits and risks of using nitisinone during pregnancy.
 It is unknown if nitisinone is excreted in breast milk.
-If you are or will be breast-feeding while you are using nitisinone, check with your doctor or pharmacist to discuss the risks to your baby.
+Do not breast-feed while taking nitisinone.

 Possible side effects of nitisinone:

 All medicines may cause side effects, but many people have no, or minor, side effects.
 When used in small doses, no COMMON side effects have been reported with this product.
 Seek medical attention right away if any of these SEVERE side effects occur:

 Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); black or bloody stools; blue skin or nails; changes in thinking or behavior; dark urine; eye problems (eg, redness, swelling, burning, vision changes, light sensitivity, pain); fever, chills, or persistent sore throat; pale stools; seizures; severe headache; skin lesions; sores on hands or feet; stomach pain; unusual bruising or bleeding; yellowing of the eyes or skin.